Arrokoth's Necklace: Heat Flow

 where $I_{\odot}$ is the Solar intensity, $0 \le \theta \le \pi/2$ the grazing angle of the Sun's rays to the surface and $\sigma_{SB}$ the Stefan-Boltzmann constant.
-For $\theta = \pi/2$ (Sun at the zenith) this varies around the orbit from 58.4 K to 60.6 K. The steady state nighttime temperature would be 0 K (or 3 K, accounting for the cosmic background radiation).
+For $\theta = \pi/2$ (Sun at the zenith) this varies around the orbit from 58.4 K to 60.6 K.

 In fact, these extreme temperatures are not achieved because of conduction to and from the interior of the body.
-The deep interior of a gray sphere comes to the mean temperature
+The deep interior of a grey sphere comes to the mean temperature

-The gray-body temperature can only be an approximation to the steady state surface temperature.
-Actual steady state temperatures are a factor $[(1-A_\odot)/(1-A_{thermal})]^{1/4}$ times the grey body values, where $A_\odot \approx 0.08$ \citep{S19} is the spectral-, polarization- and angular-averaged Solar albedo (insufficient information exists to determine this accurately) and $1-A_{thermal}$ is the emissivity, similarly averaged over the Planck function at the surface temperature.
-For NH$_3$ ice at relevant temperatures $1-A_{thermal} \approx 0.77$ (Appendix), possibly increased by the presence of mineral ``dirt'' or a surface layer of tholins.
-Steady state temperatures are therefore expected to be about 5\% higher than those of a grey body, a correction that is not included explicitly here because it is not large and because of its uncertainty.
+The grey-body temperature can only be an approximation to the steady state surface temperature.
+Actual steady state temperatures are a factor $[(1-A_\odot)/(1-A_{thermal})]^{1/4}$ times the grey body values, where $A_\odot \approx 0.06$ \citep{S19,Ho21} is the spectral-, polarization- and angular-averaged bolometric Solar albedo (insufficient information exists to determine this precisely) and $1-A_{thermal}$ is the emissivity, similarly averaged over the Planck function at the surface temperature.
+For {pure, clean} NH$_3$ ice at relevant temperatures $1-A_{thermal} \approx 0.77$ (Appendix), possibly increased by the presence of mineral ``dirt'' or a surface layer of tholins.
+Steady state temperatures of clean NH$_3$ ice are therefore expected to be about 5\% higher than those of a grey body, a correction that is not included explicitly here because it is not large and because of its uncertainty.